Coconut Baby Banana Muffins (no added sugar and BLW friendly)

 Eggs contain a lot of nutrition

-Eggs also help contribute a significant source of iron to this recipe.
-After multiple attempts and kitchen testing, we agreed that three eggs would be perfect – this allowed us to produce a muffin that not only includes iron but other key nutrients such as:
+After multiple attempts and kitchen testing, we agreed that three eggs would be perfect - this allowed us to produce a muffin that offers loads of nutrition!

 • Fat: required for your baby's rapid growth and development